 The thought of people not knowing about Kate Bush terrifies me.
 Stranger Things got one of her songs back in the limelight and I do hope SOME kids pick her up.
 But that one song doesn’t even begin to describe her work and her importance to people as varied and Tori Amos, Taylor Swift, Hellion and countless others.
 But Kate Bush is kind of avant garde so she sits outside a lot of the mainstream like Björk.
 But it gets even scarier to think about somebody like Janet Jackson or Annie Lennox and their songs fading from history and the legacies with them.
 Ugh.
 The thought of Janet Jackson songs being treated with quiet respect in a concert hall is the stuff of nightmares.

 I guess ultimately it is me reckoning with my own mortality.
 As I said I am pretty up to date on new country acts but that doesn’t make any difference to Life, which is marching me towards some kind of end no matter how current my music tastes.
 And I suppose, dwelling on this further, it is why music fans in general (especially on-line) seem to regularly take large steaming dumps on current pop music.
 They are really just wrestling with their own limited time on Earth and the fact the music they love may not live on except in fragments like an ancient Grecian urn.
-I mean to really get despondent we don’t even have any recordings of ancient Greek music is more of less just GONE and I wonder if the ancient Greeks wrestled with the same stark reality about their generations Bob Dyaln or just accepted it as fact of life.
+I mean to really get despondent we don’t even have any recordings of ancient Greek music it is more of less just GONE and I wonder if the ancient Greeks wrestled with the same stark reality about their generation’s Bob Dyaln or just accepted it as fact of life.

 I can stay youthful and I can avoid becoming that cliché classic rock fan but I too, like the songs, “More Than This” or “Army Of Me” will move on at some point no matter how many times I play them or post them.

-I also think outside of my own mortality I’m just sad that so many people will never know these songs or artists I so cherished that shaped me and that shaped the larger music realm.
+I also think outside of my own mortality I’m just sad that so many people will never know these songs or artists I so cherished that shaped me.
+That literally kept me from killing myself.
+And also that shaped the larger music realm.
 Knowing the effect of artists I love like Tom Petty or Roy Orbison or The B-52’s had on me, I just wish that for everyone.
 And I guess everyone has their music that effected them in similar ways so these kinds of connections are always happening but weirdly in our social media world they seem harder to find outside of Stan culture and it’s wars.
 You are either in or out.
 There seems to a smaller and smaller cultural standard that “we the people” all abide by as some barometer of the music of a genre or era.
 What will a throwback 2020s night of hits look like when the charts are dominated by 3-4 artists thanks to streaming and the generation of youth for who this is their music are so divided due to musical allegiances and Stan wars?

 The other thing I have been considering here and I also touched on in my piece about American music for the 4th July is how we quantify and categorize greatness.
 And does it even matter.
 We have what is called the Great American Songbook, also known as pop or jazz standards.
 Songs from the 20s tin pan alley and Broadway of the 20/30s up to songs from the early 50s.
 That was the era when songwriters were the superstars (i.e. Dorothy Fields, Irving Berlin, Jerome Robins, and the aforementioned Cole Porter) and singers were just the means for delivering those songs.
 This is the bedrock of songs of the modern music era that most pop songs that came after stand on and yet it is a niche sphere now.
 Where once these were the mainstream staples.